 Creative brand management

 Creative Brand Management students use a combination of creativity and business acumen to build brands.
 They lead people with different skill sets to focus their efforts in ways that build brand equity and fulfill business objectives.
-The Creative Brand Management track is "versatile" in terms of career options.
+The Creative Brand Management concentration is versatile in terms of career options.
 Our CBM graduates go on to work in roles as strategists and account managers on the agency side of the business, brand and marketing managers on the client side, and brand strategists for brand/innovation consultancies and entrepreneurs.

 Experience Design students work on creative teams to concept, design, prototype, and build brand experiences that help people and that push the envelope of what is technologically possible.
 Experience Design graduates have gone on to work at top agencies, at top brands on the client side of the business, and at successful start-ups.
 They have done award-winning work for global brands and have been recognized as leaders in our industry.
 Our graduates operate under multiple titles in the industry (and this is a good thing).
 Titles include experience designer, creative technologist, interaction designer, user experience designer, information architect, and multimedia producer, among others.

-Strategy students are the students of creativity, budding anthropologists who love to learn about different cultures, people, and groups; culture mavens who follow pop culture and trends, future forecasters, problem solvers, and insightful generators of ideas that inspire and move business forward.
+Strategy students are students of creativity, budding anthropologists who love to learn about different cultures, people, and groups; culture mavens who follow pop culture and trends, future forecasters, problem solvers, and insightful generators of ideas that inspire and move business forward.
 The Strategy concentration is versatile in terms of career options.
-Most ST grads go on to roles within the strategy or planning department of an advertising agency.
-However, more and more strategy graduates are finding their way to brand consultancies, PR agencies, and consumer research companies.
-In addition, many have made the move to the client side, working as in-house brand strategists for companies.
+Most ST grads go on to roles within the strategy or planning department of an advertising agency, PR firm, or experiential agency.
+Many of our strategy graduates can be found at brand consultancies, consumer research companies, and then make the move to the client side, working as in-house brand strategists for companies.